DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-28-custom-directive.md

 **Attribute Directive**
 - Used to alter the appearance and behavior of DOM elements.
 - Examples of Angular attribute directives are ngStyle and ngClass.
 - You can create your own attribute directives to encapsulate common logic.
-Basically, anything you can do to the DOM in HTML, you can do programmatically with a custom attribute directive (i.e. add, remove, change styles, add; set a property like  a label, add or remove a class, etc.)
+Basically, anything you can do to the DOM in HTML, you can do programmatically with a custom attribute directive (i.e. add, remove, change styles, set a property like  a label, add or remove a class, etc.)

 **Structural Directive**
-- Used to alter the structure of the DOM.  `*` indicates a structural directive.
+- Used to alter the structure of the DOM.  **'*`** indicates a structural directive.
-- Examples of Angular structural directives are *ngIf and *ngFor
+- Examples of structural directives are *ngIf and *ngFor
 - You can create your own structural directives to encapsulate common logic.

 **Components**
 - Components are directives with a template!

-## What might we use a custom attribute directive for?
+## Example use case requirements

 Let's suppose a crazed visual designer has asked us to create a new look and feel for an input element in your app.
 I say crazed because the visual designer has provided the following requirements for our input field:
 - Input should be an oval shape with no indication of focus to mess up the shape